 Although each jurisdiction might ask for small claims complaints in a slightly different format (Dave's was tailored to Duval County, Florida), this example complaint should be useful for anyone intending to file a small claims lawsuit against Regus (as I previously mentioned, if it would help you as you prepare your own small claims complaint against Regus, you can click here to request a full PDF copy of the complaint shown in this article).

-It all started with a Veeto micro-consultation.
+For Dave, it all started with a Veeto micro-consultation.

-Lastly, if you think that a micro-consultation with Veeto could help you obtain a similar outcome, then click the button below to book a micro-consultation. 👇
+If you think that a micro-consultation with Veeto could help you obtain a similar outcome, then click the button below to book a micro-consultation. 👇